The PBS graduate program will provide the academic, research, and administrative resources necessary to meet the program

 It is also possible, but less common, for PhD applicants to be admitted directly into the program with a pre-selected and confirmed faculty advisor.
-Those interested in direct admission should apply through the UGA Graduate School.
-You must send an email to firstname.lastname@example.org indicating your intent for direct admission.
+Those eligible for direct admission must have the faculty advisor notify the Graduate coordinator, and the student must email firstname.lastname@example.org indicating an intent for direct admission.

 Students wishing to transfer to the PBS PhD program from another graduate program are assessed by the same criteria as other incoming students.
 UGA does not allow the transfer of credits for PhD students.